VAT rules can seem really complex, especially when you’re starting a new business venture.

 Norway is not a part of the European Union (EU), but it is part of the European Free Trade Association (EFTA) and the European Economic Area (EEA).
 This means that Norway is allowed to be a part of the EU single market.

-If your business is not VAT-registered, you do not charge VAT.
+If your business is not VAT registered, you do not charge VAT.
 You cannot include VAT on your invoices until you register your business for VAT.

-If your business is in Norway and you are VAT-registered, you must charge VAT to some customers and not others.
+If your business is in Norway and you are VAT registered, you must charge VAT to some customers and not others.
 It all depends on where your customers are located.

 Note

-VAT legislation applies to the Norwegian mainland and all areas within the territorial border, but does not include Svalbard, JanMayen or the Norwegian dependencies.
-Sales to these areas are therefore exempt from VAT.
+Norwegian VAT legislation generally applies to the Norwegian mainland and areas within the territorial border, but not to Svalbard, Jan Mayen, or the Norwegian dependencies.
+Check the specific VAT treatment before configuring sales to these areas.

 For more information on exempt and excepted goods, see the difference between exemptions and exceptions from VAT on the Norwegian Tax Administration website.